 When building a strategy, there are 3 distinct phases:

 When engaging in any type of planning, it is very important to determine the current state.
-We do this via a situational analysis.
-This takes the form of surveys, interviews and technical analysis with stakeholders to determine the way things are right now in each of the important areas outlined previously.
+QMetrix does this through a situational analysis.
+This takes the form of surveys, interviews and technical analysis with stakeholders to determine the way things are done right now in each of the important areas outlined previously.

 How do we get there?

 At this point, we conduct a gap analysis.
-This determines what is the delta between the current and desired state, which can then provide an outline or set of small initiatives for steps towards the vision.
-This essentially becomes your roadmap, which can be presented to the wider organisation and also demonstrates roughly when things will happen, and can also make it clear that certain things may not happen.
-It sets expectations.
+This determines what the delta between the current and desired state is, which then provides an outline or set of small initiatives that can be taken towards the vision.
+This essentially becomes your roadmap which can be presented to the wider organisation.
+It also sets expectations by demonstrating roughly when things will happen, and can also make clear that certain things may not happen.